 The Manager may terminate the Management Agreement by written notice to the Company in the event that the Company is materially in breach or default of the provisions of the Management Agreement and such breach has not been rectified within 30 days' notice.
-In such case, the Manager will be entitled to the termination payment as described above
+In such case, the Manager will be entitled to the termination payment as described above.

-Additional information with respect to the Management Agreement is contained in the Management Information Circular dated February 26, 2021 (the "2021 Circular") under "Management Contract" which is incorporated herein by reference.
-A copy of the 2021 Circular has been filed on SEDAR at www.sedar.com.
+Additional information with respect to the Management Agreement is contained in the Management Information Circular dated February 29, 2024 (the "2024 Circular") under "Management Contract" which is incorporated herein by reference.
+A copy of the 2024 Circular has been filed on SEDAR+ at www.sedarplus.com.